FlowFuse/website/src/product/security.md

 ### User sessions

-Users are identified by an unique combination of username and password, or by a SAML compliant server for Single Sign-on.
+Users are identified by an unique combination of username and password, or by a SAML compliant server for Single Sign-on (SSO) or LDAP.
+FlowFuse by default will
+close active sessions after 14 days, of when user signs out.

 User provisioning is on a per user basis.